-Our operations and reputation may be impaired if our information technology systems fail to perform adequately or if we are the subject of a data breach or cyberattack.
+Our operations, reputation, and financial condition may be impaired if our information or operational technology systems fail to perform adequately or if we are the subject of a data breach or cyberattack.

-Our information technology systems are critically important to operating our business efficiently.
-We rely on our information technology systems to manage our business data, communications, supply chain, customer invoicing, employee information, and other business processes.
+Our information and operational technology systems are critically important to operating our business.
+We rely on our information and operational technology systems to manage our business data, communications, supply chain, customer invoicing, employee information, and other business processes.
 We outsource certain business process functions to third-party providers and similarly rely on these third parties to maintain and store confidential information on their systems.
 The failure of these information technology systems to perform as we anticipate could disrupt our business and could result in transaction errors, processing inefficiencies, and the loss of sales and customers, causing our business and results of operations to suffer.

 Although we allocate significant resources to protect our information technology systems, we have experienced varying degrees of cyber-incidents in the normal conduct of our business, including viruses, worms, other destructive software, process breakdowns, phishing and other malicious activities.
 On January 6, 2020, the Department of Homeland Security issued a public warning that indicated companies in the energy industry might be specific targets of cybersecurity threats.
 Such breaches have in the past and could again in the future result in unauthorized access to information including customer, supplier, employee, or other company confidential data.
 We do carry insurance against these risks, although the potential damages we might incur could exceed our available insurance coverage.
 We also invest in security technology, perform penetration tests from time to time, and design our business processes to attempt to mitigate the risk of such breaches.
-However, there can be no assurance that security breaches will not occur.
-Moreover, the development and maintenance of these measures requires continuous monitoring as technologies change and efforts to overcome security measures evolve.
-We have experienced and expect to continue to experience, cyber security threats and incidents, none of which has been material to us to date.
-However, a successful breach or attack could have a material negative impact on our operations or business reputation and subject us to consequences such as litigation and direct costs associated with incident response.